rhetoric101/sally-test/README.md

       </td>

       <td>
-        Your selected app must use the [latest agent version](/docs/release-notes/new-relic-browser-release-notes/browser-agent-release-notes).
+        Your selected app must use the <a href="https://docs.newrelic.com/docs/release-notes/new-relic-browser-release-notes/browser-agent-release-notes">latest agent version</a>.
       </td>
     </tr>
   </tbody>